alper/alpernl/content/posts/notes-from-aramis-by-bruno-latour/index.md

 > You don't think you have the power?
 Then don't expect that Aramis will.

 > I would have been happy to be something, in the end, anything at all-but first you have to agree among yourselves.
 I can't be every thing to everybody.
 The finest project in the world can't give more than it has, and what it has is what you give it.

+[^1]: Though unfortunately not available as an ebook.